astramieri/azure-data-fundamentals/docs/module_9/data_modeling.md

-# Describe core concepts of data modeling
+# Core concepts of data modeling

 Analytical models enable you to structure data to support analysis.